amsaren/course_materials/Biocontainers_2023/Slides/1-2_CSC_HPC_Systems.md

 # Puhti

 - On this course we will be using mainly Puhti
-- Puhti is often the most suitable system for a typical bioscience job
   - Large memory (up to 1,5 TB) available
   - Fast local disc (up to 3,6 TB) available
   - Resources provisoned on per-core basis, so even smaller jobs can be run efficiently